Concordium/concordium.github.io/README.md

    To use this error type, the function ``piggy_smash`` should return ``Result<A, SmashError>`` instead of ``ReceiveResult<A>``

 Do not confuse ``code`` with `code`.
 Text wrapped in single ` is so-called default role interpreted text.
 And do not use regular quotes, e.g. "code", for code examples.

+#### Hyperlinks

+Unless it is necessary to show the address, use the inline method for hyperlinks, e.g. `Concordium <https://www.concordium.com>`_.

+If you have a hyperlink that will be used often in the same topic, you can insert the directive at the top or bottom of the file, e.g. .. _Rust: https://www.rust-lang.org/, and then reference it in the text, e.g. using the Rust_ programming language.

 ### Code formatting for this repository